kragen/derctuo/markdown/wire-machines.md

 vertices in hand-twisted baling wire.
 If you are designing a wireframe *de novo* rather than using one Archimedes thought up, you may prefer to avoid odd vertices entirely.
-For example, if you create a so-called "geodesic dome" by subdividing the triangles of an octahedron rather than the traditional icosahedron, you will have greater inequality in strut lengths, but no odd vertices.
+For example, if you create a so-called “geodesic dome” by subdividing the triangles of an octahedron rather than the traditional icosahedron, you will have greater inequality in strut lengths, but no odd vertices.
 The curvature will be provided ultimately by degree-4 vertices rather than